 Kirkaldyia deyrolli is the biggest aquatic insect in Japan and everyone knows its name.Since the number of people who have seen Kirkaldyia deyrolli is decreasing, subfamily Belostomatinae and water scorpion are often mistaken for Kirkaldyia deyrolli.
 This is a specimen of the National Museum in Tokyo, but 005 is Lethocerus indicus, 006 is subfamily Lethocerinae, and 007 is water scorpion.
 It can be found that the size and shape are completely different, although the eating method that is digested by piercing and puncking with the sickle of the foreleg is common in the companion of the family Belostomatidae.

-In addition, Taiwan tortoise is a species living in Southeast Asia and is famous for being imported as an insect diet.
+In addition, Southeast Giant Water Bug is famous for being imported as an insect food.

 Status of Endangered Species In water scorpion

 Water scorpion is not an endangered species in Japan, as it is not listed on the country’s Red List(RL).

 On the other hand, water scorpion has been judged extinct in Tokyo and has been designated as an endangered species in several prefectures.
 Specifically, in addition to CR+EN in Niigata and Okinawa Prefectures, VU in Aomori and Yamagata Prefectures,Prefecture and KochiIt is designated as NT in prefectures, Nagasaki prefectures, and Kagoshima prefectures.